Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 Understanding Drug Testing in HAZWOPER

-• Purpose: The primary goal of drug testing in HAZWOPER jobs is to ensure that employees are not impaired by substances that could jeopardize their safety or the safety of others.
+• Purpose: The primary goal of this in HAZWOPER jobs is to ensure that employees are not impaired by substances that could jeopardize their safety or the safety of others.
 This is particularly crucial in hazardous work environments where the risks of accidents and injuries are higher.

 • Scope: The screening can be conducted pre-employment, randomly, after an accident, or when there is reasonable suspicion of substance abuse.